Robert W. Baird Increases W.W. Grainger (NYSE:GWW) Price Target to $500.00

 W.W.
-Grainger (NYSE:GWW) had its price target raised by Robert W. Baird from $452.00 to $500.00 in a research note published on Monday morning, The Fly reports.
-Robert W. Baird currently has an outperform rating on the industrial products company’s stock.
+Grainger (NYSE:GWW) had its price target increased by research analysts at Robert W. Baird from $452.00 to $500.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “outperform” rating on the industrial products company’s stock.
+Robert W. Baird’s price target would indicate a potential upside of 7.38% from the stock’s current price.

-GWW has been the subject of a number of other reports.
-UBS Group lowered their target price on W.W.
-Grainger from $465.00 to $455.00 and set a buy rating for the company in a research note on Thursday, February 4th.
-Oppenheimer raised their target price on W.W.
-Grainger from $400.00 to $420.00 and gave the company an outperform rating in a research note on Wednesday, March 10th.
-Deutsche Bank Aktiengesellschaft raised their target price on W.W.
-Grainger from $391.00 to $405.00 and gave the company a hold rating in a research note on Monday, February 1st.
-Finally, Morgan Stanley lowered their price objective on W.W.
-Grainger from $433.00 to $427.00 and set an equal weight rating for the company in a research report on Monday, April 19th.
-Two analysts have rated the stock with a sell rating, six have issued a hold rating and six have issued a buy rating to the stock.
-The stock presently has a consensus rating of Hold and an average target price of $420.00.
+GWW has been the subject of several other research reports.
+UBS Group lowered their price target on shares of W.W.
+Grainger from $465.00 to $455.00 and set a “buy” rating for the company in a report on Thursday, February 4th.
+Atlantic Securities upgraded shares of W.W.
+Grainger from an “underweight” rating to a “neutral” rating and set a $435.00 target price for the company in a report on Monday.
+Jefferies Financial Group upped their target price on shares of W.W.
+Grainger from $460.00 to $520.00 and gave the company a “buy” rating in a report on Monday, May 3rd.
+Oppenheimer upped their target price on shares of W.W.
+Grainger from $420.00 to $500.00 and gave the company an “outperform” rating in a report on Monday, May 3rd.
+Finally, Zacks Investment Research upgraded shares of W.W.
+Grainger from a “hold” rating to a “buy” rating and set a $480.00 target price for the company in a report on Wednesday, May 5th.
+Two investment analysts have rated the stock with a sell rating, seven have given a hold rating and seven have given a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and a consensus price target of $425.36.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 1st.
-Stockholders of record on Monday, May 10th will be issued a dividend of $1.62 per share.
-This represents a $6.48 annualized dividend and a dividend yield of 1.46%.
-The ex-dividend date of this dividend is Friday, May 7th.
-This is a boost from W.W.
-Grainger’s previous quarterly dividend of $1.53.
-W.W.
-Grainger’s payout ratio is 35.40%.

-In other news, CEO Donald G. Macpherson sold 4,276 shares of W.W.
-Grainger stock in a transaction dated Monday, April 5th.
+In other W.W.
+Grainger news, VP Laurie R. Thomson sold 1,994 shares of the company’s stock in a transaction on Wednesday, May 5th.
+The shares were sold at an average price of $459.46, for a total transaction of $916,163.24.
+Following the completion of the transaction, the vice president now owns 2,680 shares in the company, valued at approximately $1,231,352.80.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CEO Donald G. Macpherson sold 4,276 shares of the company’s stock in a transaction on Monday, April 5th.
 The stock was sold at an average price of $407.01, for a total transaction of $1,740,374.76.
-Following the transaction, the chief executive officer now owns 61,175 shares in the company, valued at approximately $24,898,836.75.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP John L. Howard sold 2,535 shares of W.W.
-Grainger stock in a transaction dated Monday, April 5th.
-The shares were sold at an average price of $407.21, for a total value of $1,032,277.35.
-Following the transaction, the vice president now owns 40,893 shares in the company, valued at approximately $16,652,038.53.
+Following the transaction, the chief executive officer now owns 61,175 shares of the company’s stock, valued at approximately $24,898,836.75.
 The disclosure for this sale can be found here.
-Insiders own 13.97% of the company’s stock.
+In the last 90 days, insiders have sold 8,805 shares of company stock valued at $3,688,815.
+13.97% of the stock is owned by insiders.

-Large investors have recently added to or reduced their stakes in the company.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in W.W.
-Grainger in the 4th quarter valued at approximately $89,000.
-Perigon Wealth Management LLC bought a new stake in W.W.
-Grainger in the 4th quarter valued at approximately $29,000.
-Wolff Wiese Magana LLC bought a new stake in W.W.
-Grainger in the 4th quarter valued at approximately $33,000.
-Harvest Fund Management Co.
-Ltd bought a new stake in W.W.
-Grainger in the 4th quarter valued at approximately $33,000.
-Finally, International Assets Investment Management LLC lifted its stake in W.W.
-Grainger by 112.8% in the 1st quarter.
-International Assets Investment Management LLC now owns 83 shares of the industrial products company’s stock valued at $34,000 after acquiring an additional 44 shares in the last quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+United Capital Financial Advisers LLC increased its holdings in shares of W.W.
+Grainger by 0.8% in the 4th quarter.
+United Capital Financial Advisers LLC now owns 6,238 shares of the industrial products company’s stock valued at $2,547,000 after purchasing an additional 47 shares in the last quarter.
+Assenagon Asset Management S.A. increased its holdings in shares of W.W.
+Grainger by 79.1% in the 1st quarter.
+Assenagon Asset Management S.A. now owns 37,467 shares of the industrial products company’s stock valued at $15,022,000 after purchasing an additional 16,545 shares in the last quarter.
+Sowell Financial Services LLC increased its holdings in shares of W.W.
+Grainger by 19.8% in the 4th quarter.
+Sowell Financial Services LLC now owns 2,917 shares of the industrial products company’s stock valued at $1,191,000 after purchasing an additional 482 shares in the last quarter.
+Nisa Investment Advisors LLC increased its holdings in shares of W.W.
+Grainger by 39.0% in the 1st quarter.
+Nisa Investment Advisors LLC now owns 24,456 shares of the industrial products company’s stock valued at $9,805,000 after purchasing an additional 6,859 shares in the last quarter.
+Finally, Bremer Bank National Association increased its holdings in shares of W.W.
+Grainger by 0.5% in the 4th quarter.
+Bremer Bank National Association now owns 5,882 shares of the industrial products company’s stock valued at $2,402,000 after purchasing an additional 30 shares in the last quarter.
 Institutional investors and hedge funds own 70.63% of the company’s stock.

 About W.W.
 Grainger